- 4 days of ski touring in remote wilderness area

 - Bed linen: For the three nights in cabins during the tour, bed linen can be hired if you wish (NB: does not include towel).
 Alternatively, you are welcome to bring your own 3-season sleeping bag and liner to use in the cabins - this is the recommended and most common option, as this can then also be used in the unlikely event of a night in tent being required.
 Guests who opt to add bed linen are not required to bring sleeping bag for the tour.

 - Night in dome: Located at the ski touring centre where you will meet for introduction and also for the start of your tour, these beautiful domes are suitable for up to 2 persons and provide an ideal place to stay before and/or after your tour.
 Each dome features comfortable double bed (180cm x 200cm), table and chairs, area to hang clothes and drying rack.
 The domes are heated with wood-burning stove and with underfloor heating and offer both electricity and wi-fi - a real "luxury camping" experience!
 Bedding and towels are provided and the bed has an electric blanket.
 Breakfast is included and served in the adjacent communal building (if staying the night before your tour, you are welcome to make packed lunch from the breakfast for lunch on Day 1 of the tour).
 Shared shower, WC and sauna is also available in service building.
 The domes are located right in the pine forest with access to nature from the door - ideal for a short hike to warm up for your main tour!
-Dinner is available to purchase at the restaurant at the hiking centre, which offers excellent food, on Tuesdays, Wednesdays and Sundays, or you can travel into Alta for dinner.
+Dinner is available to purchase at the restaurant at the hiking centre, which offers excellent food, on Tuesdays, Wednesdays, Fridays and Saturdays (must be pre-booked), or you can travel into Alta for dinner.
 If staying total two nights (including if staying one night before and one night after tour), transfer between Alta town and the domes on arrival/departure is included.
+Check-in from 14.00, please check out by latest 11.00.
+Price is per dome per night, for up to 2 persons - please contact us for prices for single occupancy.

 What's Included »